The diameter of weighted random graphs: Proof of the lower bound

-In the inequality above, we used Lemma~\ref{lem-bound-clusters} to bound w.h.p. the size of all $C_w$ by $M\log n$ (for some large enough M) for any node $w$ in the graph, and used the fact that if the event $A_u$ holds, then there are at most $K$ edges out-going from $C_u$.
-Each of the vertices $v$ with the property that $C_u\cap C_v\neq \emptyset$ should be either already on $C_u$ or connected with a path consisting only of vertices of degree two to $C_u$ (in which case, this path should belong to $C_v$).
-A simple analysis then shows that the number of nodes $v$ with the property that $C_u \cap C_v \neq \emptyset$ is bounded by $(K+1) M \log n$, and the inequality follows.
-The rest of the proof follows by using Proposition~\ref{prop-low-dist}, similar to the case $\dmin \geq 3$.

-\paragraph{Proof of the lower bound in the case $\dmin=1$.} Consider the $2$-core algorithm, and stop the process the first time the number of nodes of degree one drops below $n^{1-\epsilon/2}$.
+Consider the $2$-core algorithm, and stop the process the first time the number of nodes of degree one drops below $n^{1-\varepsilon/2}$.
 Let $V^*$ be the set of all nodes of degree one at this time.
 We denote by $\tG_n(V^*)$ the graph constructed by configuration model on the set of remaining nodes (this is indeed the $V^*$-augmented 2-core).
 Observe that proving the lower bound on the graph $\tG_n(V^*)$ gives us the lower bound on $G_n$.

-Since $|V^*| = o(n/\log n)$, and the $2$-core has linear size in $n$, w.h.p. the degree sequence of $\tG_n(V^*)$ has the same asymptotic as the degree sequence in the $2$-core of $G_n$ (see Section~\ref{sec:fpp-2core}, Lemma~\ref{lem-core-augmented} for more details).
-In particular, we showed in Section~\ref{sec:fpp-2core} that for the size-biased degree sequence of the 2-core's degree distribution, we have $\tilde q_1 =\lambda_*$, and for its mean, we have $\tilde \nu = \nu$.
+Since $|V^*| = o(n/\log n)$, and the $2$-core has linear size in $n$, w.h.p. the degree sequence of $\tG_n(V^*)$ has the same asymptotic as the degree sequence in the $2$-core of $G_n$; see Appendix~\ref{sec:fpp-2core}, Lemma~\ref{lem-core-augmented} for more details.
+In particular, we showed in Appendix~\ref{sec:fpp-2core} that for the size-biased degree sequence of the 2-core's degree distribution, we have $\tilde q_1 =\lambda_*$, and for its mean, we have $\tilde\nu = \nu$.

-Repeating the coupling arguments of Section~\ref{sse:fpp-coupling} and defining $\tilde{\bpi}^{(n)}$ (similar to the definition of $\bpi^{(n)}$) for the degree sequence of $\tG_n(V^*)$, we infer that $\tilde{\bpi_1}^{(n)} \to \lambda_*$.
+Repeating the coupling arguments of Section~\ref{sse:fpp-coupling} and defining $\tilde{\bpi}^{(n)}$ (similar to the definition of $\bpi ^{(n)}$) for the degree sequence of $\tG_n(V^*)$, we infer that $\tilde {\bpi}_1^{(n)} \to\lambda_*$.

-Similar as before, call a vertex $u$ in $V^*$ {\it good} if both the events $\cE_u$ and $\cE'_u$ hold.
+As before, call a vertex $u$ in $V^*$ \textit{good} if both the events $\cE_u$ and $\cE'_u$ hold.
 Recall the definition of the two events

-here the constant $K\geq 2$ is chosen with the property that $\tq_K > 0$ ($\tq$ is the size-biased probability mass function corresponding to the $2$-core, c.f.
-Section~\ref{sec:fpp-2core}).
+Here the constant $K\geq2$ is chosen with the property that $\tq_K > 0$ ($\tq$ is the size-biased probability mass function corresponding to the $2$-core; cf. Appendix~\ref{sec:fpp-2core}), and $\tilde{\bT}_u$ is defined similar to $\bT_u$ for the graph $\tG_n(V^*)$.

 Consider the exploration process starting from a node $u \in V^*$.
 At the beginning, each step of the exploration process is an exponential of rate one, and the probability that each new matched node be of forward-degree exactly one is at least $\tilde{\bpi}_1^{(n)}$.
 Similar to the case of $\dmin=2$, we obtain